NateEag/how-i-code/content/dates-and-times.rst

    datetimes linked to locations.

 When a user enters a datetime, do not guess its timezone.
-Make him specify it, because guesses are wrong sometimes, and that wrongness will eventually cause an `unpleasant surprise`_.
+Make him specify it, because guesses are wrong sometimes (which will eventually lead to an `unpleasant surprise`_).

 That doesn't require a proliferation of dialog boxes, as there are several reasonable ways to help users specify timezone.